hibernate-redis/hibernate-redis/README.md

 props.put(Environment.CACHE_PROVIDER_CONFIG, "hibernate-redis.properties");
 ```

-also same configuration for using Spring Framework or [Spring Data JPA][4]
+Also same configuration for using Spring Framework or [Spring Data JPA][4]

-### redis settings for hibernate-redis
+### Redis settings for hibernate-redis

-sample for hibernate-redis.properties
+Sample for hibernate-redis.properties

 ```ini
  ##########################################################